 Arts & Humanities ProgramsAsian Studies

 Lubbers Hall126 East 10th StreetRoom 124Holland, MI 49423

 Hope by the Numbers

-Faculty members in the nine arts and humanities departments had 274 performances and publications in 2015, including 137 performances, 23 authored books, 15 edited books, 8 book contribution and 91 published articles.
+Faculty members in the nine arts and humanities departments had 237 performances and publications in 2016.

-In a survey of 2015 graduates with majors in the arts and humanities, 91% of 2015 of respondents reported that they were attending graduate school or working in their field of study within six months of graduation.
+In a survey of 2016 graduates with majors in the arts and humanities, 92% of respondents reported that they were attending graduate school or working in their field of study within six months of graduation.

-Last year, 104 graduates with majors in the arts and humanities participated in an off-campus learning experience, whether studying abroad or learning at an internship.
+Last year, 132 graduates with majors in the arts and humanities participated in an off-campus learning experience (domestic or international) over their four years, and 23 participated in an internship.